wouterj/wouterj.github.io/_posts/2020-04-28-authenticators-new-symfony-security.md

 ## Moved to an Event-based System

-Symfony's HttpKernel component is build around
+Symfony's HttpKernel component is built around
 [5 kernel events](https://symfony.com/doc/current/components/http_kernel.html#httpkernel-driven-by-events).
 Listeners to these events execute the core process of Symfony: finding a controller, executing that controller and handling the response.
 You can